 Tip :- You can also fix a small pocket in the hat with velcro to keep some of your cash or even a credit card.
 Just don’t lose your hat 🙂

-H for HIKING
+H for Hiking

 With your backpack on the best way to explore your new location is to use your legs.
 Find yourself a map at the Tourist Information and use it to get out and walk up in those hills, along the river, across the fields.
 Hiking can also give you a great feeling of personal achievement, as you pass each kilometer post along the way.
 The advantages of hiking are that you will meet many more local people, be able to stop wherever you want, a good way to keep fit and you will start to notice the smaller details along the way like flowers and insects,

-H for HITCHIKING
+H for Hitchhiking

 Anyone for a free ride?
 Stick that thumb up.
 A car stops.
 Tell the driver where you are heading and if they agree you have a lift to your destination or at least part of the way.
 Its a great way to travel cheaply.